 Want to expand your business but not sure where to start?
 With all the options available, it’s not always easy for entrepreneurs to know which avenues will produce measurable business growth and eliminate the guesswork as you prospect for new customers.
-On this page, we’ll cover nine tested business expansion strategies, and when they work best, so it’s easy to see which methods will produce the results you want.
+In this article, we’ll cover nine tested business expansion strategies and when they work best, so it’s easy to see which methods will produce the results you want.
 Keep reading to learn how to grow your small business.

 1. Get to Know Your Customers

 If you’re already using a service like Google Analytics, you can use it to identify key information like the age, gender, and interests of people who visit your website.
 Then, create a profile or persona of your existing customer, so it’s easier to create content and strategies that speak to him.
 See more than one profile emerging?
 Create multiple personas and use the information you learn to ensure the business expansion strategy you’re creating aligns with the data.
 Your customers’ needs and the overall customer experience are important to any business, and this feeedback is needed to give great customer service in the future.

 You can also go the extra mile and get a better feel for what your current customers think by sending out surveys and requesting feedback.
 Use your surveys to: